Frank Ferguson

 Frank S. Ferguson (December 25, 1899 – September 12, 1978) was an American character actor with hundreds of appearances in both film and television.

-Background
+Early life

-Ferguson was born in Ferndale, California, the younger of two children of W. Thomas Ferguson, a native Scottish merchant, and his American wife Annie Boynton.
-He graduated from Ferndale Union High School in 1917.
+Ferguson was born in Ferndale, California on 25 December 1899. the younger of two children of W. Thomas Ferguson, a native Scottish merchant, and his American wife Annie Boynton.
+He graduated from Ferndale High School in 1917.
 He earned a bachelor's degree in speech and drama at the University of California and a master's degree from Cornell University.
-He also taught at UCLA and Cornell.
+Later, he would teach classes at both UCLA and Cornell.